 In fact, symptoms of exhaustion can be similar to those of being drunk.
 But not in a fun way!
 Irritability, mood swings, impaired thinking and difficulty concentrating, sluggishness, and increased susceptibility to illness are common symptoms.
 Plus, if you already have anxiety, depression, chronic pain, or another health condition, exhaustion can exacerbate symptoms, because that’s exactly what you need when you already always feel like a cranky zombie with a cold.

 There is good news, though.
-Insomnia, defined by the Sleep Foundation as the brain's inability to stop being awake, is treatable.
-Essentially, treatment requires re-establishing balance in the brain's wake/sleep cycle.
-The imbalance that leads to insomnia can be caused by physical or psychological factors, both of which cannabidiol (CBD) may help with.
+Insomnia, defined by the Sleep Foundation as the brain’s inability to stop being awake, is treatable.
+Essentially, treatment requires re-establishing balance in the brain’s wake/sleep cycle.
+The imbalance that leads to insomnia can be caused by physical or psychological factors.
+CBD may be able to support you in maintaining healthy sleep cycles.

 - Chronic fatigue